ibm-cloud-docs/AnalyticsEngine/configure-COS-S3-and-Swift-object-storage.md

 An application, such as Spark job or a Yarn job, can read data from or write data to an object store.
 Alternatively, the application itself, such as a Python file or a Yarn job jar, can reside in the object store.

 This section explains how to configure an IBM Analytics Engine cluster to connect to an object store to access data and applications stored in one of the following IBM object stores.
+The following options are displayed when you search for “Object Storage”  in the {{site.data.keyword.Bluemix_notm}} catalog:

-- Cloud Object Storage (COS S3) hosted on {{site.data.keyword.Bluemix_notm}}.
+ - **Cloud Object Storage (COS S3)**.
 This supports IBM IAM authentication which can be done by using the IAM API Key or the IAM token.
+This object store can be accessed by IBM connectors using the `cos://` schema.

+	Restriction: In the current release, this will work only for Spark.

-- Cloud Object Storage (COS S3) hosted on SoftLayer.
+ - **Cloud Object Storage (COS S3) IAA** .
 This supports Amazon Web Services (AWS) style authentication.

-**Restriction**: Starting with this release, Spark is the only component that can be used with IAM-based COS and Spark connects to the object store by using IBM Stocator.
-For more information about Stocator, see this [documentation](https://developer.ibm.com/open/openprojects/stocator/).
+This object store can be accessed using:

+   - Open source AWS connectors by using the `s3a://` schema.
+   - Or IBM connectors by using the `cos://`schema.
+For IAAS object stores, the stocator connectors offers better performance for large object reads and writes as compared to the open source AWS connectors.

+		Restriction: The stocator connectors will work only for Spark, MR, and Hive.

 ## Configuration options